 To get to the town centre, as you come out of the train station turn left into Stour Road, and then right at the junction into Bargates.
 Follow this road to the town centre and take the underpass to bring you up into the High Street.

 Car parking is at a premium during the Festival weekend and you are therefore strongly recommended to travel into the town via public transport or park further away and walk to come by ferry from Wick or Tuckton.
+We have organised a Park & Stride area at Stanpit Recreation Ground that is manned by the Air Cadets with a voluntary contribution that goes to them.

 There is disabled parking in all the town centre car parks, but it will be at a premium with so many visitors to the Festival.